Best Practices for Access Point Security in WatchGuard Cloud

 - When you update an access point site configuration and deploy the site, the site configuration settings immediately deploy to all subscribed devices.

-Make sure you install the latest access point firmware available for your device to make sure that you always have the latest security updates, product updates, and fixes to known issues.
+Make sure you install the latest access point firmware available for your device so that you always have the latest security updates, product updates, and fixes to known issues.

-To upgrade the firmware on your access points:
+To upgrade the firmware on your access points to the latest version:

-- View which devices have firmware upgrades available from the Device Firmware widget on your Dashboard.
+- View which devices have firmware upgrades available from the Device Firmware widget on your Dashboard or Monitor > Devices page.

 - Click the widget to go to the Firmware Upgrades overview page where you can immediately upgrade one or more devices, or schedule an update.

-You can schedule firmware updates that enables you to customize a schedule with appropriate times to avoid network disruption.
+You can schedule firmware updates to run at a specific time to avoid network disruption.

-- Make sure you subscribe to the WatchGuard Product and Support News blog for product updates, new firmware announcements, and support alerts.
+- Subscribe to the WatchGuard Product and Support News blog for product updates, new firmware announcements, and support alerts.

 - To view the Release Notes for access points managed in WatchGuard Cloud, go to Wi-Fi in WatchGuard Cloud Release Notes.